 According to Strabo, the Parthians accomplished a significant buildout at Ctesiphon near Seleucia on the Tigris.
 To spare Seleucia the burden of providing quarters for Parthian soldiers, the Parthians took what was once a village and made Ctesiphon into a city "capable of lodging a great multitude."
 Besides housing for their soldiers, the Parthians erected many public buildings promoting arts and crafts and other commercial activity "profitable to its masters" (Strabo, 16.1.16).
 Complete with a palace they built up Ctesiphon to make it practical and worthy of their king's winter residence.

 At Hatra, the Parthians protected the city with an enclosure three miles in circumference.
-Its walls were exceptionally thick with intervals of square towers every 170 yards.
+Its walls were exceptionally thick with intervals of square towers every 156 meters (170 yards).
 Protecting the walls from siege engines and ladders was a very deep and wide dry-moat.
 The whole complex was additionally protected with two forts on eminences that commanded approaches to the place.
 So effective were Hatra's fortifications, it repulsed Roman emperor Trajan's attempt on it in 117 CE and Septimius Severus' in 193 and 197 CE.
-Within the city, the Parthians built a unique, expansive temple the perimeter which is 800-feet long and 700-feet wide.
+Within the city, the Parthians built a unique, expansive temple the perimeter which is 244 meters (800 ft) long and 213 meters (700 ft) wide.